Carol Edgarian

 Carol Louise Edgarian is an American writer, editor, and publisher.
-A New York Times-bestselling author, her novels include Rise the Euphrates, Three Stages of Amazement, and Vera.
-She is co-founder and editor of the non-profit Narrative Magazine, a digital publisher of fiction, poetry, non-fiction, and art, and as founder of Narrative for Schools, whose programs provide free learning and teaching resources for students and educators.
+Her novels include Rise the Euphrates, Three Stages of Amazement, and Vera.
+She is the co-founder and editor of the non-profit Narrative Magazine, a digital publisher of fiction, poetry, non-fiction, and art; and founder of Narrative for Schools, whose programs provide free learning and teaching resources for students and educators.

-Early Life
+Early life

 Born in New Britain, Connecticut, to first-generation parents, Edgarian grew up in the Hartford area.
 She attended Phillips Academy in Andover, Massachusetts, where she graduated cum laude, receiving the Kingsbury Prize and the Pamela Weidenman Prize in Art.
-She received her B.A. in English with High Honors from Stanford University.
+She received her B.A. in English with from Stanford University.

 She moved to San Francisco soon after college and, while writing her first novel, Rise the Euphrates, worked as a freelance speechwriter for high tech and retail companies, including Levi Strauss and the Mayfield Fund.